 Documents Needed for Emirati Student Visa Applications

 Upon acceptance, the university in the United Arab Emirates can assist you with your visa application.
-Here are the general requirements you will need to prepare:
+Here are the general requirements you may need to prepare:

 - Confirmation of the terms and conditions of the visa guidelines

-- Unconditional offer letter from the admissions department of the university
+- Unconditional offer letter, enrollment certificate, or acceptance letter from the university

-- For students under 18 years old, a Non-Objection Certificate from parents attested by the UAE embassy
+- For students under 18 years old, a Non-Objection Certificate from parents, if required by immigration or the university

-Besides these documents, you’ll also need the following:
+Besides these documents, you may also need the following:

-- A visa sponsor, such as your university, parent, or relative in UAE
+- A visa sponsor, such as your university, parent, or relative in the UAE

 FAQs: Student Visa Applications for the United Arab Emirates